whatisinternet/Presentdown/README.md

 #### Content and the hr tag

-The `<hr>` tag.
 Hr tags get replaced and converted into div wrappers for the main content.
 If possible only use 1 hr per slide

 ### Content